-In section one, we discussed the important difference between seeing a new patient to the practice, on the one hand, and a patient who has attended the practice before, but has been treated by another practitioner.
+In section one, we discussed the important difference between seeing a new patient on the one hand, and a patient who has attended the practice before, but has been treated by another dentist.
 There are two further important differences that you need to be aware of:

-- Whether that previous practitioner has since left the practice, or is still working at the practice - How long the patient has been attending the practice.
+- Whether that previous dentist has since left the practice, or is still working at the practice - How long the patient has been attending the practice.

-You may find yourself having to comment upon treatment provided (or not provided) by a previous clinician and it will be self-evident that these conversations may be made more difficult according to the answers to the above questions.
+You may find yourself having to comment upon treatment provided (or not provided) by a previous dentist and it will be self-evident that these conversations may be made more difficult according to the answers to the above questions.
 A separate advice booklet in this series provides guidance on how best to manage these sometimes awkward and sensitive situations.

-When meeting a new patient to the practice for the first time, a sensible strategy is to ask them why they have decided to change their dental practice.
-You probably don't need (or want) to know the identity of that previous pratice, but it is invaluable to know if that practitioner or a member of that practice' staff, did something (or failed to do something) that was sufficient for this patient to leave them and look elsewhere.
+When meeting a new patient to the practice for the first time, a sensible strategy is to ask them why they have decided to change their dentist.
+You probably don't need (or want) to know the identity of that previous dentist, but it is invaluable to know if that dentist or a member of his/her staff, did something (or failed to do something) that was sufficient for this patient to leave them and look elsewhere.
 If nothing else, you can take steps to ensure that you don't make the same mistake.

-For some patients the change of practitioner has been enforced by another clinician retiring or leaving a practice, or moving to a different area, and the patient may have been very happy with the previous clinician and perhaps even nervous about seeing you for the first time.
-In these situations it is also worth asking the patient what they particularly liked about their previous practitioner - this can be a useful pointer as to the patient's preferences and can help to speed up the development of your own rapport with the patient.
+For some patients the change of dentist has been enforced by a dentist retiring or leaving a practice, or moving to a different area, and the patient may have been very happy with the previous dentist and perhaps even nervous about seeing you for the first time.
+In these situations it is also worth asking the patient what they particularly liked about their previous dentist - this can be a useful pointer as to the patient's preferences and can help to speed up the development of your own rapport with the patient.